 22.1 Whilst working in our Trust you are a role model to our pupils / students and how you present yourself is important.
 Our expectation is that all adults on site are decently, appropriately and professionally dressed at all times.
-This policy cannot cover every eventuality and therefore the Headteacher/Trust may apply discretion within their setting.
+This policy cannot cover every eventuality and therefore the Executive Headteacher / Headteacher / CEO may apply discretion within their setting.
 We do not permit the wearing of clothes that are revealing or inappropriate, have offensive logos or writing, or are ripped or torn at any times.
-If you are unsure whether any item of clothing is inappropriate, then you should not wear it to work and seek further advice from a member of the Senior Leadership Team or Headteacher/Trust.
+If you are unsure whether any item of clothing is inappropriate, then you should not wear it to work and seek further advice from a member of the Senior Leadership Team or Executive Headteacher / Headteacher / CEO or Central HR Team.
 Where we identify that you are wearing clothing that we do not find appropriate, you will be informed.

-The school/trust expects that you will:
+The school/Trust expects that you will:

 - Ensure that your appearance is clean and neat when at work or representing the school/Trust. - Wear smart clothes that would be appropriate to your role and the work you are undertaking.
 Jeans are not permitted, unless permission is sought.
-Shoes should be suitable for the environment you work in and non-slip where appropriate and in line with health and safety requirements e.g. no flip flops.
-The school / Trust will make reasonable adjustments to uniform expectations to suit disabilities, medical conditions, and religious and cultural beliefs. - Remember that you are a role model for pupils / students, and that your dress and appearance should reflect this.

-- Not dress in a way that would cause embarrassment to pupils, students, parents, colleagues or other stakeholders. - Only wear small discrete ear and facial stud piercings providing they are not a health and safety risk, but all other visible body piercings must be removed. - Cover any tattoos or body art that are disrespectful to or discriminates against one of the Equality Act protected characteristic or has the potential to offend or scare a child or staff member whilst you are in school working at the Trust. - Make every attempt to keep all other tattoos or body art covered/discreet whilst at work. - Ensure hair styles should remain professional and appropriate for an office/school environment.
+Shoes should be suitable for the environment you work in and for the duties you are undertaking and non-slip where appropriate and in line with health and safety requirements e.g. no flip flops.
+The school / Trust will make reasonable adjustments to uniform expectations to suit disabilities, medical conditions, and religious and cultural beliefs. - Remember that you are a role model for pupils / students, and that your dress and appearance should reflect this. - Not dress in a way that would cause embarrassment to pupils, students, parents, colleagues or other stakeholders. - Only wear small discrete ear and facial stud piercings providing they are not a health and safety risk, but all other visible body piercings must be removed. - Cover any tattoos or body art that are disrespectful to or discriminates against one of the Equality Act protected characteristic or has the potential to offend or scare a child or staff member whilst you are in school working at the Trust. - Make every attempt to keep all other tattoos or body art covered/discreet whilst at work. - Ensure hair styles should remain professional and appropriate for an office/school environment.